UCSC-REAL/DS2/README.md

 ---
 ### 🧩 Step 4.
 Finetune & Evaluation
-The generated subsets in the `selected_data/` path can be used for LLM instruction tuning.
+The generated subsets in the `selected_data` path can be used for LLM instruction tuning.
 Here, for easily reproduction, one can directly finetune the models by (Codebase: [TULU](https://github.com/allenai/open-instruct))
 ```
 cd model_finetune && bash run_pipeline.sh
 ```